When to go?

 Tide information for OTI.

-OTIRS is normally closed for the month of August; however, in some years annual closure could occur in July or September.
+One Tree Island Research Station is normally closed for the month of July; however, in some years annual closure could occur in June or August.
 Please enquire well in advance in order to secure your booking.